residentsystem/ResidentBookmark/README.md

 Important: You will need to have a MySQL server up and running before creating the database.
 Please find more information about installing MySQL Server on your system.

-- <a href="https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/windows-installation.html"> Install MySQL on Windows</a>.
+- <a href="https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/windows-installation.html" target="_blank"> Install MySQL on Windows</a>.

-- <a href="https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/linux-installation.html"> Install MySQL on Linux</a>.
+- <a href="https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/linux-installation.html" target="_blank"> Install MySQL on Linux</a>.

 ### Host and deploy ASP.NET Core

 When done publishing the app, you need to deploy the published files to a folder on the hosting server.
 Then you need to set up a process manager that starts the app when requests arrive and restarts the app after it crashes or the server reboots.
 For configuration of a reverse proxy, set up a reverse proxy to forward requests to the app.
-For more information, read on how to <a href="https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2">host ASP.NET Core on Windows with IIS</a>.
+For more information, read on how to <a href="https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2" target="_blank">host ASP.NET Core on Windows with IIS</a>.

 ## Built With
 * Visual Studio Code - Code editor
-* .NET Core SDK 5.0 - Open-source development platform
+* .NET Core SDK 7.0.100 - Open-source development platform

 ## Contributing
 Please read CONTRIBUTING for details on our code of conduct, and the process for submitting pull requests to us.